CORONAVIRUS DISEASE 2019 (COVID-19)

 Current Service Modifications in Place

-- Government Services Building and Courthouse: Open to the public beginning June 8th.
-Visitors will be screened for temperatures at the entrance and use of face coverings is required.
+- Government Services Building and Courthouse: Visitors will be screened for temperatures at the entrance and use of face coverings is required.

 - Parks and park facilities: Parks and park amenities are open.
 Residents are reminded to observe social distancing.
 Rentals of pavilions and community are open – gatherings at rented community centers and pavilions may not exceed 50% of standing room capacity.

 - Interactive programs and use of our meeting room space (no more than 50 people) will resume at this time.
 Library staff will continue to make available via Facebook and YouTube online videos for story time, crafts and computer related instruction.

 - Curbside service will continue.
 Use of virtual/online resources is highly encouraged.

 - Passport service will be available at Palm Coast no appointment needed except on Saturday and Bunnell is by appointment only.

 - Interlibrary Loan service will resume.
 No donations at this time.